 For information about LHB products, community services and social service programs, call 800.542.3697 or314.423.4333, or see the website http://www.lhbindustries.com

-*News Release by Lighthouse for the Blind-Saint Louis (LHB): Disabled World makes no warranties or representations in connection therewith.
-PR content may be edited for style, clarity, and/or length.
+*This information is from an external source (Lighthouse for the Blind-Saint Louis (LHB)).
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.